babel/website/docs/plugin-transform-react-jsx.md

 );
 ```

-Note that if a custom pragma is specified, then a custom fragment pragma must also be specified if the `<></>` is used.
+Note that if a custom pragma is specified, then a custom fragment pragma must also be specified if the fragment sytnax `<></>` is used.
 Otherwise, an error will be thrown.

 ## Installation